ornellion/100DaysOfCode/round2-log.md

 **Thoughts**:

 One day centering a div will be second nature and won't take quite as long 😅 Progress has been made!
 9/11 of the tests have been passed and I'm about 30% done.
 The project section will be the most fiddly purely because it has the most resources and links but shouldn't take much longer.
 It's been a good way of getting back into coding regularly.

+---

+### Day 42: April 23, 2024

+**Today's Progress**:

+- freeCodeCamp: Continued the **Personal Portfolio Webpage** Project

+**Thoughts**:

+I always have this thought mid-project but designing is not for the faint of heart.
+I think I'm going to have to start stalking sites like Behance to start honing my creativity and design sense.
+Progress has been made, though I'm not entirely sure what I've done wrong with the navbar that it won't pass the test.
+But that is a problem for another day!